Skip to content

 WHAT IS PRAYER?

-This is a post about Christian prayer as outlined in the Bible, where we see that:
+When studying prayer as outlined in the Bible, we see that:

 PRAYER IS A RESPONSE

-• Give us words (“I’ll pray for you.” or “Let me pray now.”) when there is nothing else to say
+• give us words (“I’ll pray for you.” or “Let me pray right now.”) when there is nothing else to say.

 PRAYER REVEALS WHERE WE PUT OUR HOPES

-If we believe God is all-powerful, then we must ask Him for healing.
+If we believe God is all-powerful, we must ask Him for healing.
 After all, we must set our hopes on something, and prayer is a way to place our hopes on God.
-Whenever I no longer feel the need to ask God for healing, it’s always because I have placed my hope in something else, whether that’s a new treatment or simply time.
-Yet as Christians, we have no choice.
-We must place our hope in God, first and foremost.
+Whenever I no longer need to ask God for healing, it’s always because I have put my hope in something else—perhaps the passage of time or the advent of a new treatment.
+Yet, as Christians, we have no choice.
+We must place our hope in God first and foremost.

 PRAYER IS NOT DEPENDENT ON US